Food Safety Risk Assessments

 Regulatory Requirements for Risk Assessment

-It is important to remember that a hazard characterization (step 2)) investigates how strong the evidence is for a substance being harmful.
+It is important to remember that a hazard characterization (step 2)) investigates how strong the evidence is for a substance is harmful.
 This is where they place hazards in groups from 1 to 4.

 - Group 1: Placement in this group indicates that there is strong scientific evidence for an agent (e.g. food or ingredient) being carcinogenic.